 - Quizzes.
-Launch quizzes to help your attendees memorize the insights provided during the knowledge sessions.
+Incorporate quizzes to help your attendees memorize the insights provided during the knowledge sessions.

 - Games.
-To create a fun experience, invite your attendees to take part in games such as a virtual scavenger hunt or Jeopardy.
+Invite attendees to take part in virtual games such as a virtual scavenger hunt or game show.

 - Workshops.
-Apart from dynamics, you could build an entire session around audience participation.
-Workshops are a great way to gather a smaller number of attendees you can bring on stage and interact with.
+Workshops are a great way to gather real-time insights from a smaller number of attendees.

-Unfortunately, there’s no official benchmark for how many interaction moments you should include per session.
+Unfortunately, there are no official benchmark for how many interaction moments you should include per session.
 However, don’t let more than 20 minutes pass without engaging your attendees.
 Why 20 minutes?
 Usually, after 15 or 20, people’s attention tends to wear out.
-You can reengage your attendees with a quick interaction session, such as live polls, quizzes, or Q&As.
+You can reengage attendees with a quick interaction session, such as live polls, quizzes, or Q&As.